foundriesio/docs/source/porting-guide/pg-spl-uboot-env.rst

     │     └── uEnv.txt.in
     └── u-boot-base-scr.bbappend

-Also for the ``lmp`` distro, the only file that needs to be provided is ``boot.cmd``, but in this case it handles both the environment as well as the boot
+Also for the ``lmp`` distro, the only file that needs to be provided is ``boot.cmd``.
-command:
+Note that in this case, it handles both the environment and the boot command:

 ``u-boot-ostree-scr-fit/imx8mmevk/boot.cmd``: